Contraband Hearts (A Porthkennack novel)

 But the eighteenth century is a perilous time for someone like Perry: a black man in England.
 Two have already disappeared from the wrecks of ships.
 Tomas and Perry must forsake their competition and learn to trust each other if they are to rescue them, or Perry may become the third victim.

-NOTE: All profits from the sales of this book are donated to Black Trans Advocacy.
+NOTE: All profits from the sales of this book are donated to the Trans Women of Color Collective.

 This title comes with no special warnings.